Nowadays everyone seems to have a blog and it’s not as easy to get your content seen by others, especially by your ideal audience as it used to be.

 The size I used is 300px by 300px.

-Canva even has a free version which is totally fine in the beginning I’d say.
+Canva even has a free version that is totally fine in the beginning I’d say.

 JOIN GROUP BOARDS